shswhrigjtigogrkf/Hipposite/README.md

-### silly.html is the better version for sillies, serious.html is for when you need it to actually look serious.
+### silly.html is the better version for sillies, hipposite.html is for when you need it to actually look serious.
-Serious (Hipposite), is created by hand.
+Hipposite is created by hand.
 As one person develops it, it is far more coordinated and efficient, with more functional code that is also reusable.
 It is a good choice for those wishing to contribute.

-Download the file of your choice *(silly.html or serious.html)* and open it in your browser.
+Download the file of your choice *(silly.html  or hipposite.html)* and open it in your browser.

 ---